Want to know how to save on your phone bills?

 There are loads of great deals to be had, and if you haven’t switched phone company in the last 12 months, chances are there’s someone out there charging less than your current provider.

-Don’t be fooled into thinking that BT is the only option – their basic line rental is £14.55 a month and that’s if you pay by direct debt and do online billing.
+Don’t be fooled into thinking that BT is the only option – their basic line rental is £21.10 a month as of December 2021 and that’s if you pay by direct debit and do online billing.

 Getting a new phone can be very expensive, but there are a few things you can do to keep your costs low.

 - Do your research.
 Use comparison sites to shop around and help you find the best deal for you.
-See if you could save money by switching your provider with our free comparison service.
+See if you could save money by switching your provider.
+FasterBroadband.co.uk offer a free phone and broadband comparison service, just enter your postcode to check broadband deals in your area.

 - Only pay for what you need.
 Find a deal that matches your needs.